About our company

 After training as a journalist, Lynne spent the first years of her career working in women’s magazines for publishing groups Nat Mags and IPC writing about fashion and beauty topics.
 She next worked in public relations and marketing along with stints as a TV presenter for cable television channel, Living.
 She set up her own PR consultancy and managed many successful promotional campaigns for well known brands including Asda, W H Smith, The Prince’s Trust, Thames Water, Hyundai Car UK, Pepe Jeans, Umbro, Nike, Avon, Almay, Innoxa and Yardley.
 She is an expert presentation trainer providing training and coaching based on stand- up techniques to improve self confidence and presentation skills for professional executives.
 She is the founder of Funny Women and the Funny Women Awards and she believes humour can help both men and women become more confident.

-A journalist with more than 20 years’ experience and a former women’s magazine editor, Marina Gask is a specialist in media relations.
-She has been editor of Top Sante, More, Sugar and John Lewis Edition, and worked at deputy editor level at Cosmopolitan, Glamour, Look and SHE.
-As commissioning editor for a wide variety of publications over the years, she has a keen understanding of what it takes to get the press you want.
-Now teaching journalism at Goldsmiths and London Metropolitan universities, Marina writes for a variety of consumer magazines, including Prima, Red and Marie-Claire, B2B titles such as Director Magazine, and dailies including the Daily Telegraph and the Daily Mirror.
-She also is a guest speaker and coaches entrepreneurs wishing to raise their media profile.
+A journalist with more than 20 years’ experience at senior level and a former women’s magazine editor, Marina Gask is a specialist in media relations and writing skills.
+She has been Editor of Top Santé, More, Sugar and John Lewis Edition, and worked at Deputy Editor level at Cosmopolitan, Glamour, Look and SHE.
+As commissioning editor for a wide variety of publications over the years, she has a keen understanding of what it takes to get the press coverage you want.
+She has a wide range of training experience, including teaching journalism at Goldsmiths and London Metropolitan universities.
+Marina writes for a variety of consumer magazines, including Prima, Red and Marie-Claire, B2B titles, such as Director Magazine, and dailies including the Telegraph and the Mirror.
+She is also a guest speaker and coaches entrepreneurs wishing to raise their media profile

 We work with a diverse range of clients from the public and private sectors and many come back to us time and time again .
 They know that we understand their issues and how to deal with them.
 They understand the importance of keeping their communication skills up to date as well as training new team members.